-CNET Was Quietly Publishing AI-Written Articles, Raising Concerns About Bias, Authenticity
+CNET Was Quietly Publishing AI‑Authored Articles

-CNET Was Quietly Publishing AI‑Written Articles, Raising Concerns About Bias, Authenticity
+The AI wrote under the byline “CNET Money Staff” — misleading readers and writers, and adding to fears around job security and credibility.

 American technology news outlet CNET was recently found to be quietly publishing articles written by an Artificial Intelligence (AI) assistant.
-First discovered by Twitter user and online marketer Gael Breton, the news website was discovered employing the services of an advanced artificial intelligence program to write articles since November 2022.
+This was first discovered by Twitter user and online marketer Gael Breton in a post on the social media platform.
+The news website seems to have been employing the services of an advanced artificial intelligence program to write articles since November 2022.
 Articles written by the program include financial explainers on “What is Compound Interest?” and “How to Cash a Check Without a Bank Account?”, and were attributed to “CNET Money Staff.”
 It was only when one clicked on the byline to know more that they were told by the website that the article “was generated using automation technology and thoroughly edited and fact-checked by an editor on (CNET’s) editorial staff.”

 After Breton’s discovery and other publications’ reports on this practice, CNET released a disclosure where they admitted to using artificial intelligence for the last couple of months.
 The news website calls it an experiment to answer for themselves “important questions about how information will be created and shared and whether the quality of the stories will prove useful to audiences” that have arisen with the arrival of sophisticated artificial intelligence writing programs, such as OpenAI’s ChatGPT.
 This explanation offered by CNET, however, is inadequate and leaves out some glaring concerns about the ethics surrounding the issue.